James McArthur

 McArthur started his career at Hamilton Academical and was part of the team that won the 2007–08 Scottish First Division title.
 He made over 190 appearances for Hamilton before joining Wigan Athletic in July 2010.
-McArthur helped Wigan win the FA Cup in 2013.
-He was transferred to Crystal Palace in the summer of 2014.
+McArthur helped Wigan win the FA Cup in 2013, before being signed by Crystal Palace in the summer of 2014.

 McArthur made 32 international appearances for the Scotland national team between 2010 and 2017.

 Club career

 Hamilton Academical

 Born in Glasgow and raised in the city's Barrowfield district, McArthur attended Whitehill Secondary School and supported Rangers in his youth; he played for Rangers South BC (alongside future international colleagues Robert Snodgrass and Graham Dorrans), St Johnstone pro youth, Rangers SABC and Clyde before moving to Hamilton Academical as a youth in 2003.
 He made his professional debut in January 2005 against Ross County.
 He established himself in the Hamilton team the following season and scored his first goal in April 2006 against St Johnstone.

 Such was his progress that he was given the captaincy for Hamilton against Aberdeen in February 2008 for a Scottish Cup tie and nominated for the First Division Player of the Year for the 2007–08 season.
 In May 2008 after helping his side to the Scottish First Division, McArthur was awarded with a new three-year contract.
 By the time he departed from New Douglas Park aged 22, he had played in nearly 200 matches for Accies.